Christine Nairn: Orlando Pride, 2018–2019

-Houston Dash 2019–
+Houston Dash, 2019–2021

-On February 26, 2019, Nairn was traded to the Houston Dash for exchange for an international slot and draft picks.
+On February 26, 2019, Orlando Pride traded Nairn to the Houston Dash for exchange for an international slot and draft picks.
+On October 12, 2019, she became the first NWSL player to make 150 league appearances.
+She retired from professional soccer on September 18, 2021, after a friendly match against Tigres UANL to become a firefighter with the Houston Fire Department.

 International career

 Nairn played for the United States U-16, U-17, U-18 and U-20 teams from 2004 to 2010.
 She played in all six games for the team that won the 2008 FIFA U-20 Women's World Cup in Chile.

 She has played twice for the United States women's national soccer team, both against Canada during summer of 2009, debuting on 25 May in Toronto in a 4–0 win, then scoring the winning goal in a 1–0 victory on July 22 in Charleston, South Carolina.